The dangers of PGR "CALI" in indoor cultivation

-Table of Contents
+Table of contents

 Introduction

-How to identify cannabis grown at PGR?
+How to identify plants grown with PGR?

-To avoid buying cannabis treated with PGR, it is essential to learn to recognize the distinctive signs.
+To avoid buying cannabis treated with PGR, it is essential to learn how to recognize the distinctive signs.
 First of all, the appearance of the product is a key indicator.
 PGR buds are often abnormally dense, compact, and hard to the touch, which contrasts with natural buds that are more airy and resinous.

-The legislation surrounding PGR and their ban in California
+Legislation around PGR and their ban in California

-"Other countries like Canada and several U.S. states have also strengthened their regulations to ensure the quality of legally sold cannabis.
-In Europe, awareness around this issue is increasing, although the black market remains a major vector for the distribution of cannabis treated with PGR."
+Other countries like Canada and several U.S. states have also strengthened their regulations to guarantee the quality of legally sold cannabis.
+In Europe, awareness around this issue is rising, although the black market remains a major channel for distributing cannabis treated with PGR.

 Conclusion